cailynwilliams/mission-impact-dw/README.md

 **Donations have a raw view and a clean view.** Raw includes everything.
 Clean filters out anything the outlier check flagged.
 Dashboards use clean, audits use raw, and a reconciliation query checks that raw total equals clean total plus what got excluded.

-**Model features are a SQL view, not a notebook cell.** Same reason business logic goes in SQL views instead of DAX.
+**Model features are a SQL view.** Same reason business logic goes in SQL views instead of DAX.
 It's one definition, reused by training and scoring, and anyone can read it without opening Python or Power BI.

 **Feature view and training view are two different views.** Features covers every student who can be scored.
 Training is a subset, only students with a resolved outcome, with the target column attached.
 Originally these were one view, which meant currently enrolled students had no outcome yet and got excluded entirely.
 That's backwards for a model whose whole job is flagging risk before the outcome happens.
 Split them once I caught it.